Digital Research Environment (DRE)

 Our work follows the FAIR principles for data management.
 These are standards to make data – Findable, Accessible, Interoperable, and Reusable, FAIR.
 Following these standards will improve research data management, for example, increasing the efficiency of multi-centre clinical trials, which will result in patient benefit by speeding up discoveries.

 The team use REDCap to support researchers to collect data in a structured way.
 The system will also link with electronic patient record data.
 This data can then be transferred into DRE workspaces for analysis.
+Find out more about the community.

 It's common for clinicians to come together regularly to discuss adverse patient outcomes so that they can quickly identify any safety concerns and improve outcomes for the future.